 Bachelor of Science

-The objective of the Educational Interpreting program is to award degrees to individuals who have met requirements demonstrating sufficient signing and interpreting skills to foster educational and social enhancement of the lives of Deaf and hard of hearing children and adults.
-Graduates of the program at ISU will be able to perform entry-level freelance and educational interpreting assignments.
+The objective of the Sign-Language Interpreting program is to award degrees to individuals who have met requirements demonstrating sufficient signing and interpreting skills to foster educational and social enhancement of the lives of Deaf and hard of hearing children and adults.
+Graduates of the program at ISU will be able to perform entry-level freelance Sign-Language Interpreting assignments.
 A graduate of this program will, with on the job experience and mentorship, be capable of attaining national certification.

-In order to apply for the program on either Meridian or Pocatello campus, you must possess a GPA of 3.0 or higher in skilled course (ASL classes, interpreting classes, etc.) and a cumulative GPA of 2.75 or higher.
+In order to apply for the program only offered at the ISU campus in Meridian, you must possess a GPA of 3.0 or higher in skill courses (ASL, interpreting classes, etc.) and a cumulative GPA of 2.75 or higher in other courses.
 You must have also completed or near completed an A.A. or A.S. from an accredited institution.